avdolrahman/DL-image-horizon-segmentation/README.md

-# DL-image-segmentation-horizon-segmentation
+# DL-image-horizon-segmentation
-DEEP learning notebook for horizon segementation data as part of MIR program
+DEEP learning notebook for horizon segmentation data as part of the MIR program